-Clients perform many duties from cleaning to computer work.
-Clients also complete home projects, such as knitting, crafts and woodworking.
+Clients perform many duties, from cleaning to computer work.
+Clients can also complete home projects, such as knitting, crafts and woodworking.
 The court determines the number of hours for each client, and may set a minimum monthly requirement.
 Length of service can range from a few hours to several hours, and may be completed in one day, or on an ongoing, regular schedule.
 This is done while respecting the client’s individual experiences, capabilities and obligations.

 Benefits of Community Service

-The CSO program offers adult offenders the opportunity to complete meaningful community service, with benefits for both the individual and the community:
+The CSO program offers justice-involved adults the opportunity to complete meaningful community service, with benefits for both the individual and the community:

-Involves the community in the Criminal Justice System, which benefits both the community and the offender
+- Involves the community in the Criminal Justice System

-Provides the judiciary with a community-based sentencing option that is cost effective and does not compromise public safety
+- Provides a community-based sentencing option that is cost effective and does not compromise public safety.

 The CSO program is funded by the Ministry of Community Safety and Correctional Services.
 The CSO program is a member of the Ontario Community Justice Association.